xiagw/deploy.sh/README.md

 There is already a gitlab server (if not, you can refer to [xiagw/docker-gitlab](https://github.com/xiagw/docker-gitlab) to start one with docker-compose)
 ### Step 2: Prepair Gitlab Runner server
 There is already a server that has installed gitlab-runner and register to Gitlab server, (executer is shell)

+and make sure gitlab-runner is running properly. `sudo gitlab-runner status`

 ### Step 3: Prepair Application server (*nix/k8s/microk8s/k3s)
-The ssh key file had been prepared, and you can login to the target server without a password from the gitlab-runner server (the id_rsa file can be in $HOME/.ssh/, or in the deploy.sh/data/.ssh/)
+The ssh key file had been prepared, and you can login to the Application server without a password from the gitlab-runner server (the key file can be in $HOME/.ssh/, or in the deploy.sh/data/.ssh/)
 ### Step 4: git clone deploy.sh
-SSH login to the gitlab-runner server and execute
+SSH login to the gitlab-runner server
 ```
 git clone https://github.com/xiagw/deploy.sh.git $HOME/runner
 ```